-PRAISE BE.
-It’s here.
-Houston Restaurant Weeks has commenced, and now until Labor Day, 280 restaurants have prix fixe menus for lunch, dinner and brunch for $20, $35/$45 and $22, respectively.
+R u ready, Houston?
+Houston Restaurant Weeks is just around the corner, and, from Aug.
+1 until Labor Day, over 200 restaurants have prix fixe menus for lunch, dinner and brunch for $20, $35/$45 and $20, respectively.
 It’s inarguably a great deal, but even better: A portion of the proceeds go to Houston Food Bank.
 So have your charity and eat yummy food too.

 Step 1.
 Invest in some stretchy pants or flowey dresses.